 Overton Square, centered around Madison Avenue and Cooper Street, is a great place to spend an evening checking out the music scene and watering holes.
 Not far away is the Cooper-Young district, encompassing the area around Cooper Street and Young Avenue, which has an interesting mix of bars, restaurants and shops.

 For a cultural interlude, spend some time at Memphis Brooks Museum of Art exploring its wide-ranging collection that includes Renaissance masterpieces, Baroque paintings, works by French impressionists and an impressive group of English portraiture.
-Or stop in at Memphis College of Art for more contemporary pieces, created mostly by students, faculty and alumni.

 The Memphis Zoo welcomed its first visitors to its Overton Park digs in 1906.
 More than a century later a greatly expanded zoo gives visitors a chance to watch polar bears swimming and playing underwater, marvel at birds of prey and observe big cats in a 4-acre natural habitat.